Serena Williams Makes Fun Of Husband’s Bad Dad Jokes Using Baby Alexis Ohanian Jr.’s Instagram

 Her playfulness came out in Alexis’ Instagram feed when she uploaded a picture of her baby.

-As a social media maven, who also serves on the board of SurveyMonkey, Serena Williams shows off her fail dynamics on Instagram, posting pictures of her baby and husband on a regular basis.
+As a social media maven, who also serves on the board of SurveyMonkey, Serena Williams shows off her family dynamics on Instagram, posting pictures of her baby and husband on a regular basis.
 Her husband, who is the co-founder of Reddit, also takes a huge part in sharing their lives online as a way of building an online community.

 In fact, with all the negative press concerning her unsuccessful initial attempt for a comeback, the 36-year-old took to Instagram to put into perspective just how far she had come since giving birth to her first baby.

-Her best friend in the tennis circuit, Caroline Wozniacki, spoke publicly to echo just how hard Serena has worked to get to where she is.
+Her best friend on the tennis circuit, Caroline Wozniacki, spoke publicly to echo just how hard Serena has worked to get to where she is.

 “She’s such an amazing athlete,” Caroline said to Tennis World.
 “She loves to play and I think it’s amazing and it’s great for the sport.
 It’s great to see her back.
 But I think at 36 and having a baby, for me it would be impossible.
 Looking at it both athletic and body wise, I don’t think I would be able to keep up with that.
 It’s pretty remarkable.”